VineetTambe/stackoverflow-query/README.md

 Then we analyse the comments for their sentiments and obtain a score for each answer.
 We further sort these answers based on the score.
 Finally, we display the question and corresponding list of answers, with their IDs and body,  sorted as they’d appear on the website.

+Check the idea, presentation, and video for more details.